taras-svystun/High-Performance-Python/BOOK_SUMMARY.md

 Data has mass -> larger data moves slower.
 If store $10^8$ of the same element in the list, it takes approximately 800 Mb, but storing $10^8$ of different object costs us gigabytes of RAM.

+Also you should be carefull with getsizeof() with containers, because it's not usually trivial how they work.
+Can try better opportunity asizeof.py.

 # Lessons from the Field